 Individual Counselling and Psychotherapy

 Teaching and Training

 Contact me :

 Gülcan Sutton Purser

 Tel: 01223 813762

 Languages Spoken: English and Turkish

-BACP Accredited Counsellor/Psychotherapist and UKCP Registered Psychotherapist bound by the British Association for Counselling and Psychotherapy’s and United Kingdom Council for Psychotherapy's Ethical Framework for Good Practice and Professional Conduct Procedure.
+UKCP Accredited Counsellor/Psychotherapist and UKCP Registered Psychotherapist bound by United Kingdom Council for Counselling and Psychotherapy's Ethical Framework for Good Practice and Professional Conduct Procedure.

 GPDR information for present and future clients:

 On 25th May 2018, a new European Union (EU) data protection law, the General Data Protection Regulation (GDPR), takes effect.
 I am committed to protecting your privacy.